morphy76/lang-actor/README.md

 # lang-actor

-Lang-Actor is a lightweight, Go-based implementation of the Actor Model, a computational model in which "actors" serve as the universal primitives of concurrent computation.
-This framework provides a robust foundation for building concurrent, message-driven applications with clearly defined boundaries and communication patterns.
+Lang-Actor is a lightweight, Go-based implementation of the Actor Model and Graph Model, providing robust foundations for building concurrent and flow-based applications with clearly defined boundaries and communication patterns.

+## Actor Model Framework

-## Description
+### Description

 The Actor Model in Lang-Actor follows these core principles: